I'm Honey!

 Click the image to shop these items that would elevate your routines to the level of luxury that add that special touch to your hygge.

 The first thing you can do will likely require no new equipment — create luxurious routines.
 What I mean by that is to take something simple, such as making coffee in the morning and making it into a beautiful routine.
 In the case of coffee, step up your game.
-Add some cinnamon or cardamom (or both!) and froth your milk.
+Add some cinnamon or cardamom (or both!), or infuse your drink with cinnamon sticks for a warm, seasonal aroma, and froth your milk.
 Make it just a little extra and a little special and serve it up with freshly bakes pasties.
 Use a special mug that you have been saving for special occasions.
 That occasion is here!
 Now is the time.

 Routines to Consider: